aksommerville/gp1/README.md

 - - [ ] Metal?
 - - [ ] Direct3d?
 - - [ ] Synthesizer
-- - [ ] Input manager (how much of this belongs in VM, and how much in host?)
 - [ ] I/O library
 - - [x] GLX driver
 - - - [ ] icon